symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 Leave the console.

+For curious people: Direct your Browser to <http://localhost:8890>.
+It will show you the Virtuoso VSP pages with a "phpmyadmin" like administration web frontend at <http://localhost:8890/conductor>.
+Not required for beginners.

-Go to your Browser and call (webserver):8890/sparql.
+Direct your Browser to <http://localhost:8890/sparql>.
 This opens a "Virtuoso SPARQL Query Editor".
 Try the query

 `select distinct ?s from `<http://symbolicdata.org/Data/People/>` where {?s ?p ?o}`